Father of teen suspect in alleged Westmont Hilltop shooting plot charged with evidence tampering

 Upper Yoder Township police charged Philson D. Hinebaugh, 41, of the 100 block of Forest Edge Drive, with tampering with evidence.
 He is the father of 16-year-old Preston Hinebaugh, who was charged along with Logan Pringle, 17, with conspiracy to commit terrorism.

-"He provided us a firearm that was not the firearm in his son's bedroom," Upper Yoder assistant police Chief John Blake said.
+“He provided us a firearm that was not the firearm in his son’s bedroom,” Upper Yoder Township Assistant police Chief John Blake said.

 “He gave us the wrong gun,” Blake said.
 “It set back the initial investigation at least 24 hours.”